Derecho-Project/cascade/README.md

 - [boolinq](https://github.com/k06a/boolinq) or newer (Optional for LINQ API)
 - Python 3.5 or newer and [pybind11](https://github.com/pybind/pybind11) (Optional for Python API)
 - OpenJDK 11.06 or newer.
 On Ubuntu, use `apt install openjdk-11-jdk` to install it.
 (Optional for Java API)
 - Derecho v2.2.2.
 Plesae follow this [document](http://github.com/Derecho-Project/derecho) to install Derecho.
-Note: this cascade version replies on Derecho commit 0ac2fb535f372cb964c823baf1391b1e2f2241dd on branch [`for_cascade_get_api`](https://github.com/Derecho-Project/derecho/tree/for_cascade_get_api).
+Note: this cascade version replies on Derecho commit 3f24e06ed5ad572eb82206e8c1024935d03e903e on the master branch.

 ## Build Cascade
 1) Download Cascade Source Code